cyberw/aiolocust/README.md

 ## Record a locustfile from browser session or other app

-Using [mitmproxy](https://docs.mitmproxy.org/stable/api/events.html) and our [custom script](examples/mitmproxy_addon.py) you can easily generate locustfiles from live traffic.
+If you don't want to code your locustfile from scratch, you can use [mitmproxy](https://docs.mitmproxy.org/stable/api/events.html) and our [custom script](examples/mitmproxy_addon.py) to easily generate locustfiles from live traffic:

 ### Install mitmproxy & trust its certificate authority